czhong720/academic-kickstart/content/home/Collaborators & Friends.md

 weight: 100

 title: "Collaborators & Friends"
-subtitle: "Modern sciences involved many efforts from different areas of knowledges, making life-long friends and collaboration is my philosophy to do good science."
+subtitle: "<b><i>Modern sciences involved many efforts from different areas of knowledges, making life-long friends worldwide and have high-quality collaboration is my philosophy to do good science.</b></i>"

 design: